Match with Exact IDs Not Just Firms

 Deposit Protection: Your deposit is safeguarded by a performance bond in case the business closes or liquidates.Itemised Pricing: Prices are broken down clearly and additional costs disclosed upfront.Progressive Payments: Payments are made in phases or milestones, protecting your interests.Feedback Management: Systems are in place to handle customer feedback and resolve disputes efficiently.Dispute Resolution Framework: Homeowners can request mediation through CASE, which accredited renovators must attend.Warranty: A minimum 12-month workmanship warranty is provided.Step 2: Assess Reliability with a Simple Checklist Once youâve shortlisted renovators, assess their credibility and reliability with this checklist:

 1. Check Their Reviews Fake reviews are rampant.
 Rely on neutral sources like Facebook or Google where youcan personally verify that reviewers are genuine by checking their account activity, profile photos, and posting history.
+You can also cross-check findings using curated renovation review platforms that highlight interior design and renovation reviews in Singapore with added verification layers.

 2. Request Past Projects Ask for examples of completed projects similar to your property type or preferred aesthetic.
 This helps confirm whether the renovatorâs experience aligns with your needs.